SATURDAY, MARCH 14, 2015

 One of Northern California’s Largest and Most Colorful Parades Unites All Cultures

-Over 60 units with more than 1,000 marchers will be featured.
+Over 80 units with more than 1,000 marchers were featured in this years parade.
 Irish dancers in elaborate Celtic costumes, bagpipers, bands, military regiments, police and fire representatives, costumed marchers and a variety of cultural organizations brought the luck of the Irish to the event.
 The parade draws people from all over Northern California, bringing together thousands in the 28-acre historic state park.
 Last year more than 15,000 people turned out to enjoy the festivities.

 “The O’Sacramento parade is a family-centered event that has become a much-anticipated celebration.
 It is one of Sacramento’s most colorful and fun traditions,” said Chris McSwain, Business District Manager of the Old Sacramento Business Association.
 “We are proud to host this annual signature event that Northern California residents and their families can enjoy,” McSwain continued.